WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-03-deploy-docker-container-azure-functions.md

 <script src="https://gist.github.com/WolfgangOfner/525bb10ae789b5ef82a432109e6c169d.js"></script>

 With the version number in place, add two more tasks to build the Docker container and then push it to a registry.
-In this demo, I am pushing it to Dockerhub.
+In this demo, I am pushing it to Docker Hub.

 <script src="https://gist.github.com/WolfgangOfner/7831e4199e4e12db38b240d039e098d3.js"></script>